SinisaVukmirovic/SASS-Project-Structure/README.md

 )
 </code></pre>

-#### Extend @extend feature allows us to extends or inherith from another CSS rule.
+### Extend feature allows us to extends or inherith from another CSS rule.
 ##### @extend is similar to @mixin, with the difference in how they are compiled and no passing arguments
-##### % in front of class name means this is a placeholder rule, meaning it will not be compiled into CSS as a CSS rule
+##### % in front of class name means this is a placeholder rule, meaning it will not be compiled into CSS as a CSS rule (it can be a regular .class if needed and compiling is necessary)
 <pre><code>
 %flex-layout {
     width: 100%;